richarvey/techshift-modernise/content/page/lab8.md

 #### Setup SNS and SQS Queues

-We will be sending messages from the web server to the lambda workers using SNS (Simple Notification Service) and SQS (Simple Queuing Service).
+We will be sending messages from the web server to the lambda workers using SNS (Simple Notification Service) and SQS (Simple Queue Service).
 After the webserver has saved a new image into S3, it will create a new image message and publish this to an SNS topic.
-SNS will then take the published message and send it to each of the subscribed recievers.
+SNS will then take the published message and send it to each of the subscribed receivers.
 In our case, we will be pushing the message into 2 SQS queues.
-However, SNS can push the message to many more subscribed recievers (up to limit of 12,500,000) if we wanted more processes to run on each new image.
-Using a seperate SQS queue for each processor means that each process gets an independant copy of the message.
-If one of the processors started to fail, all other subscribed processors would continue to run independantly.
+However, SNS can push the message to many more subscribed receivers (up to limit of 12,500,000) if we wanted more processes to run on each new image.
+Using a separate SQS queue for each processor means that each process gets an independent copy of the message.
+If one of the processors started to fail, all other subscribed processors would continue to run independently.

 Firstly we will create the new SNS topic and SQS queues.